lhelms2/howto_rtd/docs/source/quick_rst.rst

   .. _alias:

-Call the label in another section of the document as shown below.
+Call the label in another section of the documentation as shown below.

 .. code-block:: rst